crnk-project/crnk-framework/crnk-examples/README.md

 # crnk-examples

+Various example applications showcasing the integration of crnk into various frameworks.
-Various example applications.
-In particular have a look at the spring-boot-example as it is the most advanced one integrating various crnk modules.
+Also have a look at https://github.com/crnk-project/crnk-example as our main example application.